Can You Mix Niacinamide and Vitamin C?

 Vera Moss3 min read

-It's also largely a myth.
+The concern is largely a myth.

 Where Did This Concern Come From?